breez/breez-sdk-docs/src/guide/receive_onchain.md

 }
 ```

-How to detect if open channel fees are needed.
+How to detect if open channel fees are needed:
 ```rust,ignore
 fn is_channel_opening_fee_needed(amount_msats: u64) -> Result<bool> {
     let node_info = sdk.node_info()?.ok_or(anyhow!("No node info found"))?;